danieldiamond/gitlab-analytics/README.md

 * Rely on the end user for the "extract" (App -> PG) transformation files (our version is WIP)
 * Establish standard data model for required fields
 * Rely on the end user for "transform" (staging->data model) transformation (not yet started)
-* Crate the initial dashboard views based on standard model (our version not yet started)
+* Create the initial dashboard views based on standard model (our version not yet started)

 #### Priority 2